myatktun/myatktun.github.io/_sources/Java.rst

     * after connected, client will have Socket object that can communicate with the server
     * server's ``accept()`` return reference to new socket that is connected to client's socket
     * after connection, communication can be done using I/O streams, as each socket has OutputStream and InputStream
     * client's OutputStream is connected to server's InputStream, and server's InputStream to client's OutputStream
     * as it use TCP, data can be sent across both streams at the same time
     * **ServerSocket**
         - use by server applications, all constructors throw ``IOException``
         - ``ServerSocket()``: create unbound server socket, must use ``bind()`` when ready
         - ``ServerSocket(int)``: create server socket with given port
         - ``ServerSocket(int port, int backlog)``: create server socket with given port and backlog, number of incoming clients to store in a wait queue
         - ``ServerSocket(int port, int backlog, InetAddress addr)``: create server socket with local IP address to bind to, InetAddress is used for servers that may have multiple IP
         - ``getLocalPort()``: return listening port
         - ``accept()``: wait for incoming client, block until client connect or socket time out, must set timeout value with ``setSoTimeout()``, return Socket object if client connect, throw ``IOException``
         - ``setSoTimeout(int)``: set timeout value during ``accept()``
         - ``bind(SocketAddress, int backlog)``: bind socket to given SocketAddress object
     * **Socket**
         - use by both client and server, client instantiate one and server obtain one from ``accept()``
         - all constructors, except default one, throw ``IOException``
         - ``Socket(String, int)``: connect to given server at given port, throw ``UnknownHostException``
         - ``Socket(InetAddress, int)``: connect to given server, using InetAddress, at given port
         - ``Socket(String host, int port, InetAddress local, int localPort)``: connect to given host and port, creating socket on local host at given address and port
         - ``Socket(InetAddress host, int port, InetAddress local, int localPort)``: connect to given host, using InetAddress, and port, creating socket on local host at given address and port
         - ``Socket()``: create unconnected socket, need to use ``connect()``
         - ``connect(SocketAddress, int timeout)``: connect socket to given host, throw ``IOException``
         - ``getInetAddress()``: return address to which the socket is connected
         - ``getPort()``: return port of the socket bounded on remote machine
         - ``getLocalPort()``: return port of socket on local machine
         - ``getRemoteSocketAddress()``: return address of remote socket
         - ``getInputStream()``: return InputStream of socket, which is connected to OutputStream of remote socket, throw ``IOException``
         - ``getOutputStream()``: return OutputStream of socket, which is connected to InputStream of remote socket, throw ``IOException``
         - ``close()``: close the socket, throw ``IOException``
     * **InetAddress**
         - ``InetAddress(byte[])``: create object with raw IP address, return InetAddress
         - ``getByAddress(String, byte[])``: create object with given host name and IP address, return InetAddress
         - ``getByName(String)``: return IP address, as InetAddress object, of given host
         - ``getHostAddress()``: return IP address string
         - ``getHostName()``: get host name string
         - ``getLocalHost()``: return local host as InetAddress
         - ``toString()``: convert IP address to string
-    * client example
+    * **Client Example**

         .. code-block:: java